Scoliosis Surgery: One Year Post Op

 I wanted to prove with this post that, you CAN lead a normal life after scoliosis surgery, it just takes time to recover.
 You might not see an improvement week by week during recovery from this surgery, which can be incredibly frustrating, but if you look back months you will notice how you are slowly doing more than you first could.

 This always makes me think of one of my favourite quotes, ‘you can’t see the view if you don’t climb the mountain.’

-Here is photograph of my scoliosis scar as it is now, I can’t believe how well it’s faded to be honest!
+Here is photograph of my back before and after scoliosis surgery for comparison – I can’t believe the difference to be honest!

 Anyway, I’m off to eat the Haribo cake I was bought to celebrate my one year “rod-i-versay” – yummy 😉

 Photo by Mohammad Danish from Pexels

 I had scoliosis surgery in 2010 and blog about my experiences living with scoliosis.
 My aim is to raise awareness of scoliosis and help and inspire others with the condition.

 11 thoughts on “Scoliosis Surgery: One Year Post Op”

 How many degree's off was your back?
 Mine is 38ish, I wore a back brace to sleep for 2 years but I think it has only made it worse.
 I am not sure if I should get surgery or not.
 I would like to email you & talk to you . [email protected]